 Whether you’re looking to get your song on that Spotify playlist or create a single for your upcoming EP/album, you’ll need to give your song that ‘professional’ makeover.
-Here are some free tips on how to do exactly that.
+Here are some free music production tips on how to do exactly that.

 Whether you’re using computers or acoustic instruments, you’ll need to give some thought to the way you record your song.
 Previously, standard procedure for tracking guitars is to record a guitar track twice (One part to pan hard left and the other to pan hard right).
 However, more and more bands are doubling up on both left and right pans so that they record 4 guitar lines all in all for any given section.
 Once this is done, you can track your vocal lines down the middle, between the guitar tracks and let the lyrics and melody of the song pierce through the rhythm section of the rest of the band.